mimir/mimir/README.md

 if not, I am sorry bud your own your own, lots of advice about this on stack over flow.

+To add urls to test whether they view or not as a registered or a unregistered user add the url extension as a new line to the file:

+lessons/tests_unregistered - for unregistered user views
+lessons/tests_registered - for registered user views

 Using
 -----